Schools In Remote Villages of Nepal

 In the late nineties, two Swiss students came to do research.
 The villagers approached them to ask for help to establish a school.
 It caught the Swiss students’ attention; they went back home to spread the word.
 As a result, Tapriza NGO was founded in 1997 to help raise funds for the school.
 They even brought a few villagers to Switzerland to speak to potential donors for the school.
 The visit proved to be a success, and they made a trip to the United States to raise funds for the school’s construction.

 The mural is explaining how the school was started.

 The uniqueness of the school.

 When we reached the school, the assembly was taking place.
-We noticed that there was some building construction taking place as some of the school buildings had collapsed during the April 2015 earthquake.
-The students were smartly uniformed in traditional dress as mentioned earlier.
+We noticed some building construction taking place as some of the school buildings had collapsed during the April 2015 earthquake.
+The students were smartly uniformed in traditional dress, as mentioned earlier.
 The school manager was kind enough to speak to us.
 They even had a Bon (an ancient religion that predates Tibetan Buddhism) Monastery within the school’s compound.
-We were informed that Bon monks along with Nepali, English languages teach Tibetan and religion.
+We were informed that Bon monks, along with Nepali, English languages teach Tibetan and religion.
 We visited the monastery, and I asked about the unfamiliar murals being painted on the walls.
-On the right side if the wall next to the entrance the paintings told the tale of the two Swiss students visiting the area, the villagers asking for donations in Switzerland and the United States.
-On the left side of the wall next to the door was a mural of how their ancestors dressed and lived; along with how the way the youths dress these days.
+On the right side of the wall next to the entrance, the paintings told the tale of the two Swiss students visiting the area, the villagers asking for donations in Switzerland and the United States.
+On the left side of the wall next to the door was a mural of how their ancestors dressed and lived and how the youths dress these days.
 The manager informed us this was to remind the students of their rich roots.
-I found this of great value to educate and tell the students about their heritage and how the school was founded like in most high Himalayan regions of Nepal.
-The schools opened from March to the end of October and are closed for the winter from November through to end of February.
+I found this great value to educate and tell the students about their heritage and how it was founded, like in most high Himalayan regions of Nepal.
+The schools opened from March to the end of October and are closed for the winter from November through February.